DiweiZhu/OpenStackClient-CS6620NEU21Fall/README.md

 ![alt text](https://github.com/DiweiZhu/OpenStackClient-CS6620NEU21Fall/blob/main/VisionGoals.png)

-openstackclient is intended to replace the project-specific clients used in the past, such as novaclient and neutronclient, and offer a unified client tool to use OpenStack services.
-However, while projects such as the Networking service (neutron) have switched to using openstackclient as their primary CLI - either via integration in openstackclient core or an openstackclient plugin - other services have not yet provided full feature parity in openstackclient.
+OpenStackClient is intended to replace the project-specific clients used in the past, such as novaclient and neutronclient, and offer a unified client tool to use OpenStack services.
+However, while projects such as the Networking service (neutron) have switched to using openstackclient as their primary CLI - either via integration in openstackclient core or an openstackclient plugin - other services have not yet provided full feature parity in OpenStackClient.

 The focus of this project is on nova and cinder.
 High-level goals of this project include: